10 Questions to Help You Choose the Right Lift Specification

 Analysing how much space you have available will allow you to assess if you can fit lifts of a certain size and capacity.
 If your building needs to comply with Part M, then a recommended minimum Part M lift size is as follows:

 6. Number of floors or steps?

 Determining the number of floors or steps that the lift(s) will be required to travel between is an essential ingredient.
 Most platform lifts go up to 12m, whereas passenger lifts can travel up to 40m or more.

-7. How much headroom and pit depth is available?
+7. How much headroom and pit depth are available?

 8. Do you have an existing lift shaft?
 Can you build one?
 Is there another option if you can't build a lift shaft?

 If you have an existing lift shaft, or are able to build one, then it is best to ensure that this will be able to fit the headroom and pit requirements of your preferred product choice.
 For existing shafts or replacement lifts, a site survey is often required to recommend the most suitable option.
 Most lift companies, including Stannah are able to provide this service.

 C. The requirements of the lift(s)

 As well as considering the size, speed and lift capacity, also consider the safety features and regulations they need to conform to and then finally, what you want them to look like.
 All these factors affect the choice available and the likely cost.

 When it comes to finishes, the lift car ceiling, walls and flooring are all fully customisable for both passenger and platform lifts.
 The finish of the lift comes down to the look and feel you are trying to create, whether you want the lift to be in keeping with the building's aesthetic and of course how much you want to spend!